Skip to Content

 Related Information

-Buildings Department may regularly issue circular letters reminding building professionals and registerd contractors the safety of scaffolding and tower cranes in construction sites during typhoon season.
+Buildings Department may regularly issue circular letters reminding building professionals and registered contractors the prevention measures at construction sites on the safety of scaffolding and tower cranes as well as flood prevention during rainy and typhoon seasons.
 Please refer to "Related Information" for details.

 Safety of Scaffolding